openvinotoolkit/openvino/docs/Extensibility_UG/frontend_extensions.md

 1. Number of inputs to operation in the Framework representation is the same as in the OpenVINO representation.

-2. Number of outputs are also the same in both representations.
+2. Number of outputs is also the same in both representations.

 3. Inputs can be indexed and are mapped in order correspondingly, e.g. input with index 0 in framework representation maps to input with index 0 in OpenVINO representation and so on.